All Products

 ALB supports backend servers in data centers.
 This example shows how to add on-premises servers in a data center to an ALB instance within the same region.

 To meet this requirement, the company can use CEN to connect VPC1 and a virtual border router (VBR) to the transit router in the China (Chengdu) region.
 The data center is connected to Alibaba Cloud through the VBR.
-The ALB instance can forward requests to the data center by using CEN.
+The ALB instance can forward requests to the data center by using transit routers.
 In this solution, the on-premises servers in the data center are added to the ALB instance as backend servers.

 image